 So, because the capabilities of the machines are so similar.
-The price and speed being the only major differences, I feel like it’s very much a personal decision regarding which cutting machine is best.
+The price, speed, and off mat cutting being the only major differences, I feel like it’s certainly, a personal decision regarding which cutting machine is best.

 And if you appreciated this comparison post, but aren’t quite ready to make your buy, be sure to pin it to your favorite crafting board on Pinterest so you can find it again when you’re ready!